EuphorieSolitaire/Livre-De-Recettes/README.md

 # Livre De Recettes

 "Livre De Recettes" is the first full-stack application I've made.
-It was inspired by a simpler, much smaller task that was given in class, and it served as the perfect, yet challenging, introduction to the world of Restful API design, Spring Boot, Database Management, and my first step into the world of Javascript and frontend development.
+It was inspired by a simpler, much smaller task that was given in class, and it served as the perfect, yet challenging, introduction to the world of RESTful API design, Spring Boot, Database Management, and my first step into the world of Javascript and frontend development.

 The functionalities are quite straightforward.
 The initial recipes are loaded into the database via 2 SQL script files whenever the application starts, and the user has the ability to either update, add or delete recipes.